ua-snap/snap-drupal/README.md

    sudo -u drupal rm /var/www/drupalcore/.htaccess
    ```

-1. **This step will break the website if something goes wrong, so be very careful and make sure you are free of distractions.** This step combines three small steps into one so they can run one after the other instantly, essentially eliminating any website downtime.
+1. **This step will break the website if something goes wrong, so be very careful and make sure you are free of distractions.
+Think about this command carefully before performing it and have a backup plan ready.** This step combines three small steps into one so they can run one after the other instantly, essentially eliminating any website downtime.
 First, we rename the old SNAP website directory to "snap_old".
 Second, we rename the new Drupal core directory to "snap".
 Third, we move the "sites" subdirectory out of "snap_old" and into "snap":

    ```bash
    sudo mv snap snap_old && sudo mv drupalcore snap && sudo mv snap_old/sites snap/